ishibaki/symmetry_paper/manuscript/4_results.md

 ## Chirality index predicts the LR directions of future hindgut rotation in live embryos

-Considering that cell chirality appears before the hindgut rotation, significant correlation between the chirality index and the mean of laterality score suggested that the average of cell chirality determines the LR direction of the hindgut rotation in each embryo.
+Considering that cell chirality appears before the hindgut rotation, the significant correlation between the chirality index and the mean of laterality score suggested that the average of cell chirality determines the LR direction of the hindgut rotation in each embryo.
 In this case, the chirality index in each live embryo should predict the left or right directionality of the future hindgut rotation afterwards.
 To test this possibility, we developed a new procedure to obtain the chirality index in the hindgut of live embryos and then determine the subsequent LR directionality of the hindgut rotation.
 In this system, the apical cell boundaries of the hindgut epithelium were visualized in live embryos at [early]{.insertion author="Tomoki Ishibashi" date="2020-09-20T00:06:34Z"} stage 12 under a confocal laser microscope, and these embryos were continuingly cultured another three hours ([@fig:fig3]A).